terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/Validation.txt

      - Application
      - Usage example
    * - \ ``@CreditCardNumber``\
-     - It is applicable to the any CharSequence inherited class
+     - It is applicable to any CharSequence inherited class
-     - Validate whether the credit card number is valid as per Luhn algorithm.
-It does not check whether the credit card number is available.
+     - | Validate whether the credit card number is valid as per Luhn algorithm.
+It does not necessarily check whether the credit card number is available.
+       | By specifying \ ``ignoreNonDigitCharacters = true``\ , it is possible to validate by ignoring non-numeric characters.
      - | @CreditCardNumber
        | private String cardNumber;
    * - \ ``@Email``\
-     - It is applicable to the any CharSequence inherited class
+     - It is applicable to any CharSequence inherited class
      - Validate whether the Email address is complaint with RFC2822.
      - | @Email
        | private String email;